Skilledgamer101/First-Year-Projects/README.md

 # Projects

-In this repository, I have uploaded the code for some of the projects I've made with a Raspberry Pi:
+In this repository, I have uploaded the code and 3D models for some of the projects I've made with a Raspberry Pi:

 1. Automatic Desk Fan
 2. Automatic Toothpaste Squeezer